alexfmpe/haskus-manual/source/variant/converting.rst

    > :t px
    px :: V '[A, B, String, Int]

-You can use the ``Concat`` type family to specify the type of a concatened
+You can use the ``Concat`` type family to specify the type of a concatenated
 variant:

 .. code::